itanaysharma/web2-practice/draw-app/README.md

 6. added @repo/typescript as dependency in both ws-backend and http-backend package.json and then ran pnpm install to bring the dependencies.
 7. added build, dev and start script on package.json also added compiler options in tsconfig so we can maintain a structure.
 8. Now done pnpm add express @types/express in http-backend folder and pnpm add ws @types/ws in ws-backend folder and added one basic express and websocket code
+9. added basic sinin, singnup and some othe basic apis and added a middleware who decodes the jwt token